flash-oss/allserver/README.md

 {
   "success": false,
   "code": "ALLSERVER_PROCEDURE_ERROR",
-  "message": "`'undefined' in not a function` in: procedureName" }
+  "message": "`'undefined' is not a function` in: procedureName" }
 ```